 If two points are “Connected” then there is either a low resistance DC electrical path between the two points, or a small insertion loss at Nyquist frequency between the two points.

-For each I/O Pin, there is a Die Pad and Buffer I/O that are “Connected”.
+For each I/O Pin, there is a single Die Pad and single Buffer I/O that are “Connected”.

 For each POWER or GND Signal_name, all pins, die pads and buffer supply terminals that use that Signal_name are “Connected”

 The Terminals (or Terminals) of Interconnect Models are Pins, Die Pads, Buffer I/O or Buffer supply terminals.

+There is an implicit assumption that one I/O pin is connected to one Die Pad and is connected to a one buffer.
+Two differential I/O pins must be connected to two differential die pads and either two single ended buffers or a single true differential buffer.

+If there are joins, multiple buffer connected to a single pin then should use EMD …

 An Interconnect Model may represent a single connection between Pins and Buffers, Pins and Die Pads, or Die Pads and Buffers.
-An Interconnect Model may also represent multiple connections between Pins and Buffers, Pins and Die Pads, or Die Pads and Buffers.
+An Interconnect Model may also represent multiple connections between multiple Pins and multiple Buffers, multiple Pins and multiple Die Pads, or multiple Die Pads and multiple Buffers.

 ANY OTHER BACKGROUND INFORMATION: